HyanBatista/aibox-internship-challenge/README.md

   <li>Plot a graphic that compares the implemented classifiers.</li>
 </ol>

-<p>The algorithms of my choice were Support vector machine, stochastic gradient descent and random forest algorithm.
+<p align="justify">The algorithms of my choice were Support vector machine, stochastic gradient descent and random forest algorithm.
 As support vector machine algorithms
 are used for binary classification and it doesn't scale well with the dataset size, scikit-learn applies one-versus-one method as a standard.
 Considering that I chose to force one-versus-rest method as well.</p>
-<p>I also had to record a video showing each step of solution and the reasoning behind it.
+<p align="justify">I also had to record a video showing each step of solution and the reasoning behind it.
 You can find it by using this <a href="https://drive.google.com/file/d/1EQ-Rz0E7C6yJU1uXACrfkks9MbXfUdeq/view?usp=sharing">link</a>.</p>